JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This Python script executes to print out string from a text file
+This code checks if a singly-linked-list has a cycle in it